top of page

 Settlement

-This is the final stage of the sale process.
-At settlement, the purchaser will pay the balance of the purchase price plus any adjustments as required to you as the vendor, and ownership of the property will pass from you as the vendor to the purchaser.
-In NSW, settlements now take place electronically via PEXA.
+Settlement is the final stage of the sale process.
+At this time, the purchaser will pay the balance of the purchase price, along with any required adjustments, to you as the vendor.
+Ownership of the property will then transfer from you to the purchaser.

 bottom of page